 Because of the illicit ordinations, the Vatican excommunicated the Archbishop in 1976.
 He later received a pardon, only to be excommunicated again in 1983, this time for another illicit ordination in 1981.
 In between these events, Thục was invited by a schismatic group of Franciscans in Rochester, NY to come to America.
 The group was led by Louis Vezelis, another illicitly ordained bishop, who was ordained by one of the bishops that Thục had ordained without permission.
 Thục came to the U.S. in 1982 and stayed with this group in Rochester, and here comes the story that I’d like to tell you about.

-From what I’ve gathered, it doesn’t appear that Archbishop Thục mingled among Vietnamese much at all up to this point.
-Of course, there weren’t many Vietnamese in Western Europe and the U.S. until the Fall of Saigon.
+From what I’ve gathered, it doesn’t appear that Archbishop Thục mingled among many overseas Vietnamese much between 1964 and 1982.
+Of course, there weren’t as many Vietnamese in Western Europe and the U.S. before the Fall of Saigon.
 Outside of Asia, the largest community before 1975 was in France.
-There were a number of Catholics, and they actively created and organized ethnic associations as early as the mid-1940s.
-At the same time, it’s possible that some Catholics were ambivalent while non-Catholics were antipathetic towards the Ngô family after the events in 1963.
+There were a number of Catholics, and they actively created and organized ethnic associations as early as the mid-1940s, including the Federation of Vietnamese Catholics in France (Liên Đoàn Công Giáo Việt Nam tại Pháp) that was initially classified as a Catholic Action organization.
+Perhaps Thục interacted with this organization and/or others; perhaps he didn’t.
+We can’t rule out any possibility, including the possibility after 1963 many overseas Catholics were ambivalent about remaining members of the Ngô family while non-Catholics were antipathetic towards them.
+There is a very large gap regarding our knowledge about Thục’s life during this period.

-After Thục’s move to the U.S., however, a Vietnamese priest in New York got a hold that the excommunicated cleric was living in the state.
+In any event, after Thục moved to the U.S., a Vietnamese priest in New York got a hold that the excommunicated cleric was living in the state.
 He passed this news to Trần Đình Trường, a former South Vietnamese military officer that made his fortune as a hotel owner in New York City after 1975.
 (Years later, one of his hotels was declared the worst in NYC, but it is a different story altogether.)
 The news traveled to Missouri, specifically to a refugee priest by the name of Trần Văn Điển.
 Fr. Điển wasn’t a member of the CMC, but a diocesan priest from Huế then living in retirement among the CMC.
 Fr. Điển wrote to a former employee of Thục then living in California, and asked him to call the Archbishop.
 The latter did, and during the conversation Thục expressed the desire to visit California but said he had no money at all.

 Knowing about this situation, Fr. Điển and the CMC superior, Fr.
 Nguyễn Đức Thiệp, came up with a plan to take Thục out of upstate New York and to Southwestern Missouri.
 Here’s my translation of a key paragraph from one of the more detailed narratives that I’ve found online so far.
 (For the sake of history, let’s hope that more details are kept in an archival file somewhere.)